 - Ray tracing or polygon rendering?

 - Ray tracing is:

 - Slow

-- But realistic
+- Easier to code to get realistic results.

-- Therefore, focus is on creating faster algorithms, and possible hardware acceleration (GPU, RPU, RTX)
+- Therefore, focus is on creating faster algorithms, and various hardware acceleration NVIDIA RTX / Microsoft DXR, GPU, (RPU)

 - Polygon rendering (OpenGL) is:

-- Fast (simple to build hardware)
+- Fast (simpler to hardware accelerate)

-- Not that realistic
+- Less realistic (harder to code to get realistic results)

-- Therefore, focus is on creating more realistic images using graphics hardware
+- Therefore, focus is on creating more realism.

 - Answer: right now, it depends on what you want, but for the future, no one really knows

 - Maybe ray tracing will eventually win due to simplicity vs the high cost of developing good-looking render engines?